nheljim21/basic-english-translator/README.md

 ## 🚀 Deployment

-This project was generated using v0 and deployed on Vercel.
-For more information on how to create and deploy projects with v0, visit [v0.dev](https://v0.dev).
+This project was deployed on *Vercel*.

 ## 🚀 Quick Start